stadia/activerecord-mysql2rgeo-adapter/README.md

 that also includes a third "z" coordinate that can be used to store height information.

-The following are the data types understood by PostGIS and exposed by
+The following are the data types understood by mysql2rgeo and exposed by
-activerecord-postgis-adapter:
+activerecord-mysql2rgeo-adapter:

 * `:geometry` -- Any geometric type
 * `:point` -- Point data